kulor/passportjs-express-example/README.md

 passportjs-express-example
 ==========================

-Passportjs basic working example as I felt the docs were too scattered to know how to hit the ground running.
+Passportjs basic working example using Twitter oauth as I felt the documentation at http://passportjs.org/ was too scattered to easily hit the ground running.

 Running the app with your credentials
 -------------------------------------